Learn how to Upgrade your computer for improve performance, reliability, and more features!

 Sound card and speakers.

-If you enjoy listening to music, and watching movies in surround sound, and your computer does not have a suround soundcard and 5.1 surround sound PC speaker system, upgrading to a 5.1 or better surround sound card and 5.1 or better speaker system will make your music, movies, games, and sounds from your computer sound a lot more realistic and clear since suround sound cards and 5.1 PC speakers are clearer and more realistic aounding in most cases.
+If you enjoy listening to music, and watching movies in surround sound, and your computer does not have a 5.1 surround sound PC speaker system, upgrading to a 5.1 or better surround sound card and 5.1 or better speaker system will make your music, movies, games, and sounds from your computer sound a lot more realistic and clear since suround sound cards and 5.1 PC speakers are clearer and more realistic aounding in most cases.

 There are also USB sound cards available, so you can upgrade your sound without opening up your computer case to install a new sound card.